-One to two day excursion from Tokyo to visit Lake Ashino-ko, Hakone mountains with view of Mr. Fuji
+One to two-day excursion from Tokyo visiting Lake Ashino-ko, Hakone mountains with view of Mr. Fuji

-It has been relocated in the current location in the mid 17th century.
-Beautiful autumn leaves and the 500 statutes of Buddha disciples are impressive to see.
+It has been in the current location since the mid 17th century.
+Beautiful autumn leaves and the 500 Rakan statues are impressive to see.
 The garden is not barrier-free but there is a roundabout route. (accessibility data (Japanese)：4travel.jp)

 The boat connects Hakone Sekishoato, Motohakone, Hakone-en, and Kojiri.
 You can enjoy Mt.
 Fuji view on the water, and autumn-colored trees around the lake.
 The ships are wheelchair accessible, yet the 2nd floor is not accessible.
 Universal-design toilets are in Kojiri Station, Hakone-en Station, Hakone Sekishoato Station. (accessible data source (Japanese)：車椅子でお出かけバリアフリーマップ）

-You can go into the gondra with the wheelchair、you have a great view of Mt.
-Fuji, Owakudani volcanic crater, Lake Ashinoko, and the Pasific Ocean.
+You can board the gondola with the wheelchair、you have a great view of Mt.
+Fuji, Owakudani volcanic crater, Lake Ashinoko, and the Pacific Ocean.